phamhongviet/phamhongviet.github.io/cv.md

 - Developing and deploying high performance image manipulation service
  	- Written in Golang 1.4 with TDD, automated test, packaging and deployment
 	- Cache using Varnish and Redis
-	- Used in Zinio’s magazine publishing platform
+	- Used in Zinio's magazine publishing platform
-- Developing tool for creating web development environment for Zinio’s development teams
+- Developing tool for creating web development environment for Zinio's development teams
 	- Using Bash script and Docker (before docker-compose and docker-machine exist)
 	- Almost identical to production environment
 	- Automatic creating, configuring and recreating
-- Deploying multiple Wordpress sites with required theme and plugins for Zinio’s clients
+- Deploying multiple Wordpress sites with required theme and plugins for Zinio's clients
 	- Automated using Python script, git and Ansible
 	- Updating plugins and themes for multiple Wordpress sites in multiple web servers